WICG/private-network-access/explainer.md

 make requests to other private IP addresses accessible to the browser.
 This can allow `foo.example` to learn that it was proxied by observing that it is allowed to make requests to [=private addresses=], which is a privacy information leak.
-Note however that this requires correctly guessing the URL of a resource on the private network.
-On the other hand a single correct guess is enough.
+While this requires correctly guessing the URL of a resource on the private network, a single correct guess is sufficient.

 This is expected to be relatively rare and not warrant more mitigations.
 After all, in the status quo all websites can make requests to all IP addresses with